arangodb/cluster-maintenance/README.md

   post-agency-plan                     3.3.23 - 3.6.99    Posts an agency dump to an ArangoDB agency leader.

 analyze tasks:
-  analyze                              3.3.23 - 3.6.99    Performs health analysis on your cluster and produces input files for other cleanup tasks. show-supervision                     3.3.23 - 3.6.99    Show the state of the supervision.
+  analyze                              3.3.23 - 3.6.99    Performs health analysis on your cluster and p  ...

-cleanup tasks:
-  clear-maintenance                    3.3.23 - 3.6.99    Clear maintenance and hot-backup flag.
-  create-missing-collections           3.3.23 - 3.6.99    Adds missing collections found by the analyze task.
-  ...

 move shard tasks:
-  create-move-analysis                 3.3.23 - 3.6.99    Creates analysis for a plan to rebalance shards in your cluster. create-move-plan (deprecated)        3.3.23 - 3.6.99    Creates plan to rebalance shards in your cluster.
+  create-move-analysis                 3.3.23 - 3.6.99    Creates analysis for a plan to rebalance shards in your cluster.
   ...

-standalone tasks:
-  collect-db-info                      3.3.23 - 3.6.99    Dumps information about the database and collection. dump                                 3.3.23 - 3.6.99    Dumps the agency.
-  help                                 3.3.23 - 4.0.0     Shows this help.
-  users-permissions                    3.3.22 - 3.6.99    Extracts all users and permissions from the system database.
 ```

 Please note that only those tasks are shown that are supported by the version of
 ArangoDB actually in use.

 Please also note that the ArangoShell may ask you for a password.
-For getting help
+For getting
-on the available tasks you can simply ignore the password prompt.
-For invoking any of
+help on the available tasks you can simply ignore the password prompt.
+For
-the "real" tasks later, please keep in mind that the tasks are executed in a regular
+invoking any of the "real" tasks later, please keep in mind that the tasks are
-ArangoShell, so it supports the options `--server.endpoint` to connect to an
+executed in a regular ArangoShell, so it supports the options
-arbitrary server, `--server.username` to specify the database user and also
+`--server.endpoint` to connect to an arbitrary server, `--server.username` to
+specify the database user and also `--server.ask-jwt-secret` for passing
-`--server.ask-jwt-secret` for passing credentials.
+credentials.

 Additionally, please note that some tasks require a working connection to either
 a coordinator or the leader agent in the cluster.
 This connection can also be
 established by using ArangoShell's parameter `--server.endpoint`.